What is IT Project Management?

 Key Components of Information Technology (IT) Project Management

-- Human resources: This includes every member of the project team, shared or fully dedicated, part-time or full-time employees.
+In IT project management This includes every member of the project team, shared or fully dedicated, part-time or full-time employees.

 Your human resources are the most integral part of your project, who will be helping you manage all other components of the project.

-- Software: Making a list of the software solutions you need to complete your IT project.
+Making a list of the software solutions you need to complete your IT project.
 This includes OS platforms suitable for programming requirements, testing and debugging tools, run-time tools and post-deployment tools.

-- Security and access management: While your team is working on a new project, it is always open to hacks and malware even at a developmental stage.
+While your team is working on a new project, it is always open to hacks and malware even at a developmental stage.
 To secure projects from unauthorized access of hackers, businesses should ensure the use of id verification software.

 Security and access management is the process by which an IT manager complies with organizational security standards and any other security requirements specific to the project.

-- Data storage and management: One of the core tenets of IT project management, is to ensure that the commercial goals are met, which includes customer/user experience.
+One of the core tenets of IT project management, is to ensure that the commercial goals are met, which includes customer/user experience.
 Both CX and UX depend heavily on effective data management for personalization, ease-of-fetching and feeding the data back into any customer touchpoint/interaction.

-- Integrations: Integrations act as utility-multipliers.
+Integrations act as utility-multipliers.
 They are key to ensuring that your product can integrate with a non-competitive software that your customer or potential customer may already be using.
 This increases the overall value of your product’s utility in the customer’s current tech ecosystem.

 IT project management requires team leads to develop integration requirements with existing applications in the market.
 Usually a new software will have a few default integrations available, but as customer needs grow, new integrations are built.